Medical Assisting - Phlebotomy | GCTC

 Medical Assisting - Phlebotomy

-Work alongside physicians as a multi-skilled healthcare professional in a fast-pace environment while serving as a patient advocate.
+Work alongside physicians as a multi-skilled healthcare professional.

 What is Medical Assisting?